8l/SmallWM/README.markdown

 `toggle-stick=asciitilde` in the example configuration file.
 This binds the `toggle-stick` action to the `XK_asciitilde` keysym.

-The following options can be set under the `[keyboard]` section to configure SmallWM's keyboard bindings.
+The following options can be set under the `[keyboard]` section to configure swm's keyboard bindings.
 Their meanings _should_ be fairly obvious - if not, go to the list of default bindings and see what each of these bindings mean.